lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/mpi_usage_error_detection.md

-# Correctes Checking and Usage Error Detection for MPI Parallel Applications
+# Correctness Checking and Usage Error Detection for MPI Parallel Applications

 MPI as the de-facto standard for parallel applications of the massage passing paradigm offers more than one hundred different API calls with complex restrictions.
 As a result, developing